What is Probate?

 The second very commonly encountered problem is when the deceased has few unpaid bills or has taken up a lot of loans.
 These include mortgages, federal and state income taxes, personal loans, including student loans, loans against life insurance policies, credit card bills, utility bills, cellphone bills, etc.

-In such a case, the dues are normally cleared from the inheritance money.
-The real complication arises when the debts of the person out weight his or her inheritance, in such a case, two outcomes are possible, one that the probate is not further proceeded and is terminated.
+The dues are normally cleared from the inheritance money in such a case.
+The real complication arises when the person’s debts outweigh their inheritance; in such a case, two outcomes are possible, one that the probate is not further proceeded and is terminated.

-Second, if a relative wishes to keep the property of the deceased for example a car or a house, he or she should be willing to continue paying the debts of the deceased.
+Second, if a relative wishes to keep the deceased’s property, for example, a car or a house, they should be willing to continue paying the debts of the deceased.
 Sometimes the process can be dragged from months to years.

 3. Tedious Court Meetings